Cognitive Decline and Alzheimer’s Disease

 2) Enroll in Dr Bredesen’s ReCODE program.
-By registering with ReCODE you receive a personalized, detailed report that is generated using lab results, medical history and genetic information.
-This report gives a snapshot of your current status and sub-typing and helps to prioritize treatment strategies.
+By registering with Dr Bredesen’s team you receive a report that is generated using lab results, medical history and genetic information.
+The ReCODE report gives a snapshot of your current status and sub-typing and helps to prioritize treatment strategies.
+While I do work with this report, it is optional and you need to be aware that in Canada we are unable to do many of the tests required by this report to give a thorough analysis.
 It is redone when you have new tests or information.
-Enrolling in ReCODE still involves regular visits with me, but enables me to create a more sophisticated analysis of your risk factors and sub-type of cognitive impairment.
-The ReCODE program requires a $75 USD per month, 1 year commitment fee paid to the Bredesen group.
+Enrolling in ReCODE still involves regular visits with me and requires a $75 USD per month, 1 year commitment fee paid to the Bredesen group.
 There are some benefits to this membership – including a BrainHQ subscription, the ability to order Cytoplan supplements at wholesale prices, support forums and online “townhalls” with Dr Bredesen.
 I have created a “Bredesen Package” for those enrolled in ReCODE that includes a first visit of 2 hours, ReCODE report generation and four-1 hour follow up visits and 2 consultations with a holistic nutritionist.
 Please contact me for more information about details and pricing.
+Enrollment for ReCode is optional and I suggest speaking to me before you decide to commit to it.

 3) Workshops for dementia prevention.
 I offer workshops in the Cowichan Valley for those who would like to dive into the assessment, diet, lifestyle, supplement and medication strategies you can use to prevent dementia.
 We are taking a waitlist for the next one and details can be found here.

 If you are interested in learning more about these options please email me.